linguowang007/Barcode-Split/README.md

 # Installation of the bebam Package

-1. Download the package using git clone (provide repository URL).
+1. Download the package using "git clone https://github.com/linguowang007/Barcode-Split.git".
 2. Navigate to the bebam folder.
+3. Important!!!
 Modify lines 9-12 in the split_bam_file.py script within the bebam folder to replace the values of the samtools, bgzip, mawk, and tabix variables with the absolute paths of these tools in your operating system.
-3. Return to the parent directory and execute "python setup.py install" in the terminal to complete the installation of the bebam package.
+4. Return to the parent directory and execute "python setup.py install" in the terminal to complete the installation of the bebam package.

 # How to Use Barcode-Split

 The Barcode-Split algorithm, encapsulated in the split_bam_by_tag function within the bebam package, can be utilized in two ways:

-1. As a Standalone Command-Line Tool.
+## As a Standalone Command-Line Tool.
 After installing bebam, the split_bam_by_tag tool is automatically added to your system's environment variables.
 Use "which split_bam_by_tag" to locate it.

-Usage:
+### Usage:
 split_bam_by_tag [-h] --bam BAM --tag_list TAG_LIST --out_dir OUT_DIR [--nt NT] [--tag TAG] [--tag_type TAG_TYPE]

-Example command in the terminal: split_bam_by_tag --bam bamfile.bam --tag_list tags.txt --out_dir output-dir-name --nt 8 --tag CB --tag_type Z
+### Example command in the terminal:
+split_bam_by_tag --bam bamfile.bam --tag_list tags.txt --out_dir output-dir-name --nt 8 --tag CB --tag_type Z

 This command will split bamfile.bam by the values of CB and output the sub-BAM files to output-dir-name.

-2. As a Python Package Called from Other Python Scripts:
+## As a Python Package Called from Other Python Scripts.
 Add the following code to your Python script (or an interactive Python session):

-#test.py
+### test.py：
 from bebam import split_bam_by_tag

-help(split_bam_by_tag)

-#help infromation of split_bam_by_tag function
+help(split_bam_by_tag) # help infromation of split_bam_by_tag function

 split_result = split_bam_by_tag(bam="path/to/bamfile.bam",
                  tag_list="path/to/tags.txt",
-                 out_dir="path/to/output",
+                 out_dir="out-dir-name",
                  nt=8,
                  tag="CB",
                  tag_type="Z")